1. What are the eligibility requirements for membership at Herndon Senior Center?

 Lunch is available by registering with the Congregate Meal Program and by making a reservation before 8 a.m. on the day you wish to eat.
 Payment is donation based upon income.
 All lunch monies go directly to support the quality of the lunch program.
-Click Here to see the donation chart.
+Donation Schedule

 6. How do I order a lunch, and can I order a lunch if I haven't signed up for the lunch program yet?

 You can order a lunch by calling the center at 703-464-6200 before 8 a.m. on the day that you wish to eat lunch.
-You may also order your lunch up to a week in advance.
+You may also order your lunch up to 2 weeks in advance.
 If you are unable to make it to the center for your requested lunch, you must call the center to cancel your reservation prior to 8 a.m.